 You can frost your cupcakes with whatever frosting or icing you love!
 I usually stick with a vanilla icing for cupcakes or frosting, but chocolate frostings are also delicious!
 My two favorite frostings to serve with cupcakes are vanilla buttercream and chocolate buttercream frosting.
 This time around, I used a full batch of my vanilla frosting for cupcakes.

 If you liked these vanilla cupcakes, you may also like some of these other recipes:

 Vanilla Cupcake Recipe

-Line a 12 count muffin tin with paper liners, and set aside.
-Preheat your oven to 350°F.
+- Preheat your oven to 350°F. Line a 12 count cupcake tin with paper liners, and set aside.

-- Add in half of your dry mix along with your cup of milk.
-Whisk everything together until just combined.
-Add the remaining half of your dry ingredients.
+- Add in half of your dry mix, and mix until incorporated.
+Whisk in your buttermilk, then add the remaining half of your dry ingredients.
 Whisk again until you no longer see any dry ingredients in the batter.
+Take care not to over mix!
 Some lumps are normal.

 - Portion out the batter into your cupcake tin, filling each cup around ⅔ full.
 Bake in the center of your preheated 350°F oven for 15 to 20 minutes, or until a skewer inserted into the center of a cupcake comes out clean.

 - Cool for about 10 minutes in the cupcake tin, then turn onto a wire rack to cool completely to room temperature before frosting and serving.